juliusarolovitch/Amenable-PDDL/README.md

 AmenablePDDL is designed to simplify parsing and planning simple PDDL-defined domains and problems, providing an intuitive interface for implementing common planning algorithms.
 AmenablePDDL is a wrapper around the PDDL library by Marco Favorito, Francesco Fuggitti, and Christian Muise.

+This interface was developed for Carnegie Mellon University's 16-280 Intelligent Robotic Systems.

 ## Table of Contents
 - [Installation](#installation)
 - [Overview](#overview)